HVHproject/Gaea_Project/README.md

 #### Step 3: In that folder, run npm install.
 This should download everything you need to run the project.
 If errors occur, you may need to install missing packages.
-As time passes, packages can update or the language can update and something else can break.
+As time passes, packages can update and something could break.
-Below are the packages we use.
-npm i react-google-autocomplete

 #### Step 4: Get the needed API keys.
 Weather API : https://openweathermap.org/api